 Grain Free Fried Green Tomatoes

 This Fried Green Tomatoes recipe is by my friend Miss Dot.
-She is extremely talented and has a wonderful blog that I highly recommend.
+I think you will enjoy this creative and unique recipe!

 Fried Green Tomatoes